MASTER SERVICES AGREEMENT

 7. INFORMATION SECURITY

 1. Information Security and Data Protection.
-Loopio will maintain commercially reasonable physical, organizational, and technical measures to protect Customer’s Confidential Information against unlawful access, use or disclosure and in accordance with the Information Security & Data Protection Addendum, including the provision of specific security policies and procedures, clear segregation of duties, background check procedure, intrusion prevention, vulnerability management, encryption, business continuity and disaster recovery.
+Loopio will maintain commercially reasonable physical, organizational, and technical measures to protect Customer’s Confidential Information against unlawful access, use or disclosure and in accordance with the Information Security & Data Protection Addendum, available at: https://loopio.com/legal/infosec-addendum/, including the provision of specific security policies and procedures, clear segregation of duties, background check procedure, intrusion prevention, vulnerability management, encryption, business continuity and disaster recovery.
+Except as otherwise set out in this Agreement and as a result of Loopio’s negligence or willful misconduct, Loopio is not responsible for losses arising from Customer’s use of Third Party Networks.

 8. FEES AND PAYMENT

 2. Renewal.
-Upon expiration of the Subscription Term, and upon thirty (30) days prior written notice to the Customer, Loopio will issue a renewal Order Form based on the then-current Fees, which shall not be increased by more than 10% of the previous Subscription Term’s Fees for the same Services outlined in the applicable Order Form.
+Upon expiration of the Subscription Term, and upon thirty (30) days prior written notice to the Customer, Loopio will issue a renewal Order Form based on the then-current Fees, which shall not be increased by more than 10% (ten percent) of the previous Subscription Term’s Fees for the same Services outlined in the applicable Order Form.
 All Fees are non-refundable, except where permitted in this Agreement.

 4. Purchase Order.
-In the event that the Customer requires a purchase order number issued prior to payment of a Loopio invoice, Customer must provide the purchase order to Loopio prior to Customer’s activation of the Loopio Solution or Loopio’s provision of Professional Services.
+In the event that the Customer requires a purchase order number issued prior to payment of a Loopio invoice, Customer must provide the purchase order to Loopio prior to Customer’s activation of the Services or Loopio’s provision of Professional Services.
 The Parties agree that any terms and conditions included in a purchase order, will have no force or effect on the rights, duties or obligations of the Parties unless explicitly agreed to by Loopio in writing.

 9. AGREEMENT & SUBSCRIPTION TERM, TERMINATION, SUSPENSION & OFFBOARDING